JMonkeyEngine

-jMonkeyEngine (abbreviated JME) is a game engine for developing 3D games written in Java.
-It uses shader technology extensively and can be used to write games for Windows, Linux, macOS, Raspberry Pi, Android, and iOS (currently in alpha testing).
-It uses Lightweight Java Game Library as its default renderer and another renderer based on Java OpenGL is available and supports OpenGL 2 to OpenGL 4.
+jMonkeyEngine (abbreviated JME or jME) is an open-source and cross-platform game engine for developing 3D games written in Java.
+It can be used to write games for Windows, Linux, macOS, Raspberry Pi, Android, and iOS (currently in alpha testing).
+It uses Lightweight Java Game Library as its default renderer, and also supports another renderer based on Java OpenGL.

-jMonkeyEngine is a community-centric open-source software project released under the New BSD license.
+jMonkeyEngine is community-centric and open-source.
+It is released under the New BSD license.
 It is used by several commercial game studios and educational institutions.
-The default jMonkeyEngine 3 download comes integrated with an advanced software development kit (SDK).
+The default jMonkeyEngine 3 comes integrated with a software development kit (SDK).

 jMonkeyEngine 3 SDK

 By itself, jMonkeyEngine is a collection of computing libraries, making it a low-level game development tool.
-Coupled with an integrated development environment like the official jMonkeyEngine 3 SDK, it becomes a higher level game development environment with multiple graphical components.
+Coupled with an integrated development environment like the official jMonkeyEngine 3 SDK, it becomes a higher-level game development environment with multiple graphical components.

 The SDK is based on the NetBeans Platform, enabling graphical editors and plugin capabilities.
 Alongside the default NetBeans update centers, the SDK has its own plugin repository and a selection between stable point releases or nightly updates.

-Since March 5th, 2016, the SDK is no longer officially supported by the core team.
+Since March 5, 2016, the SDK is no longer officially supported by the core team.
 It is still being actively maintained by the community.
-The term "jMonkeyPlatform" is also used interchangeably with "jMonkeyEngine 3 SDK".
+The term "jMonkeyPlatform" is also used interchangeably with "jMonkeyEngine 3 SDK."